Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 The payment response contains information for the next steps of the payment process.
 On a successful payment response, commercetools payment `key` is set with the `reference` of the `makePaymentRequest`, and the response from Adyen is set to `makePaymentResponse` custom field.

 Next steps depend on whether the `makePaymentResponse` custom field contains an action object.

+> Refer our [error handling](#error-handling) section, in case you encounter errors in your integration.

 #### Authorised Response